irinanita/cook-book/README.md

 It is also possible to configure GitHub integration for a Heroku app, Heroku can automatically build and release (if the build is successful) pushes to the specified GitHub repo.
 [Read more here](https://devcenter.heroku.com/articles/github-integration)

+## Install Locally
+* CD to the directory of your chice on your local machine and clone the repository `git clone https://github.com/irinanita/cook-book.git`
+* CD into the project folder and install the dipendencies `pip install -r requirements.txt`
+* Set your `environment variables` for `Mongo DB URI`, `Secret Key`, `Port` and `IP`

 ## Credits - Recipes were taken from following websites